kyma-project/website/src/blog-posts/11-release-notes-06.md

 - Kyma-Knative eventing installation design

   As an initial step towards adopting Knative eventing, we need to have a design that allows us to install Kyma eventing on top of Knative eventing.
-This way, it will be possible to use the Knative eventing as the underlying layer in Kyma, and achieve pluggability.
+This way, it will be possible to use Knative eventing as the underlying layer in Kyma, and achieve pluggability.
 Read more about our plan in [this](https://github.com/kyma-project/community/issues/166) proposal.

 ## Installation